hudson-newey/Bundle/README.md

 ### bundler run / bundler

 Bundler run will run your projects "scripts", as specified within your bundle.yaml file

+### bundler list

+Lists out all avaliable manifests and templates that can be used with `bundler new` and `bundler run`

 ### bundler install